Banging Toolbox

 Removing the knob of a locked door isn’t all that different from an unlocked one.
 But if you want to remove door knob stuck latch, you’d just have to:

-- Remove the door knob mounting screws.
-You may have to remove the cover plate if your door knob has one.
+2. Remove the door knob mounting screws.
+You should remove the cover plate if your door knob has one.

-- The most common cause of a jammed door is the locking mechanism on the spindle failing to rotate.
-Use pliers to grip and rotate it to unlock the door.
+3. The most common cause of a jammed door is the locking mechanism on the spindle failing to rotate.
+Use pliers to grip and rotate the spindle to unlock the door.
 You would then need to rotate the spindle to retract the latch and open the door.

 Tips when reinstalling or replacing a door handle

-When reinstalling a door handle, make sure that the curved side of the latch is facing the door frame so that it can close as expected.
+When reinstalling a door handle, make sure that the curved side of the latch is facing the door frame so that the door will close as expected.

 If this is the case, you simply have to pry the rectangular collar of the latch and replace it with your old door knob’s round collar.